JoyousJohn/mk-calendar/README.md

 The Morris Knolls calendar with a better UI and UX, featuring searching and filtering.

 # Changelog:
+V0.0.2 - 6/19/2021
+- Added ability to scroll to specific dates by selecting them on the calendar
+- Faster calendar hover transitions

 V0.0.1 - 5/29/2021
 - Added readme and changelog